 This video from WebMD highlights some of the common theories around the idea that charcoal can make your teeth whiter.
 The video debunks many of the claims and highlights how this product could actually affect your teeth.
 Keep reading to learn more!

 Is all charcoal the same?

 Before you go rubbing your toothbrush on the grill, it’s important to note the difference in different types of charcoal.
 Activated charcoal is a fine black powder comprised of a combination bone char, coconut, shells, peat, petroleum coke, coal, olive pits or sawdust.
 The charcoal is “activated” by processing it at very high temperatures.
 The high temperatures change its internal structure, reducing the size of its pores and increasing its surface area.
 The activation is what differentiates this type of charcoal from the type used on your barbecue grill, even if both are made from the same basic materials.

 Activated charcoal is incredibly porous and also has a negative electrical charge, which causes it to attract positively charged molecules like toxins and gases.

 What is activated charcoal used for?

-The Mayo Clinic notes that activated charcoal is traditionally used in the emergency treatment of certain kinds of poisoning.
+The Mayo Clinic notes that charcoal is traditionally used in the emergency treatment of certain kinds of poisoning.
 It helps prevent the poison from being absorbed from the stomach into the body.
-In fact, they also caution that while activated charcoal may be available without a doctor’s prescription; before using this medicine it’s important to call a poison control center, your doctor, or an emergency room for advice.
+In fact, they also caution that while charcoal may be available without a doctor’s prescription; before using this medicine it’s important to call a poison control center, your doctor, or an emergency room for advice.

 Can I use it on my teeth?